 What happened next was...unpleasant.
 Long story short: Bramble wasn’t hungry any more.

-“Why did you save me?”
+“You saved me?!”
 Glimmer gasped once they had climbed down from the tree.

 For several awkward moments Glimmer fiddled with her damaged wing.